boazbk/tcs/lec_16_randomized_alg.md

 The name stuck, and randomized algorithms are known as Monte Carlo algorithms to this day.^[Some texts also talk about "Las Vegas algorithms" that always return the right answer but whose running time is only polynomial on the average.
 Since this Monte Carlo vs Las Vegas terminology is confusing, we will not use these terms anymore, and simply talk about randomized algorithms.]

 In this chapter, we will see some examples of randomized algorithms that use randomness to compute a quantity in a faster or simpler way than was known otherwise.
-We will  describe the algorithms in an informal / "pseudo-code" way, rather than as NAND or NAND++ programs.
+We will  describe the algorithms in an informal / "pseudo-code" way, rather than as NAND or NAND-TM programs.
 In [chapmodelrand](){.ref} we will discuss how to augment the NAND and NAND++ models to incorporate the ability to "toss coins".